Why We Can’t Escape Sin by Daily Confession and Repentance

 The sister’s fellowship utterly convinced me and I kept nodding.
 From Almighty God’s words, I came to understand that the Lord Jesus’ work of redemption merely redeemed us of our sins but did not dig up the root of our sin, so we still often sin and resist God, unable to practice His words.
 I thought of how in those years, I recited and copied verses from the Bible, and knew by heart the Lord’s teachings to constrain myself, but when meeting with things that were not to my liking, I would still get angry and be unable to restrain my anger, and when it came to things that were in my interests, I couldn’t help deceiving.
 I had been experiencing inexpressible suffering and had no words to describe it.
 Through this communion, I finally knew that the Lord Jesus had long ago prophesied that in the last days He would express His words and do the work of judgment.
 Only by accepting God’s work of judgment in the last days and having our sinful nature purified can we enter the kingdom of heaven.
 I kept thanking the Lord in my heart for allowing me to listen to such enlightening fellowship.
 Since it was getting late that day, I made an appointment with Sister Zhang for the next day so we could continue to fellowship at my friend’s house.

-Understanding God’s Judgment and Knowing How to Get Rid of Sin
+Understanding God’s Judgment and Knowing How to Be Purified of Sin

 After I finished reading, the sister shared in fellowship: “Almighty God’s words are very clear.
 God does the work of judgment of the last days mainly according to the needs of corrupt mankind.
 He expresses words to judge and expose man’s God-resisting and God-betraying satanic nature, and reveal the truth of mankind’s corruption by Satan.
 Meanwhile, all aspects of the truth about God’s will and requirements of mankind, about what kind of people will be saved or punished, and so on, are disclosed to us.
 Also, God shows us the way to cleanse our sins.
 In addition, based on what we need in life, God also arranges all kinds of situations to discipline, deal with, try and refine us, thereby exposing our various satanic dispositions and allowing us to distinguish between positive and negative things and have a deeper understanding of our satanic nature of resisting and betraying God.
 For instance, through the revelation of the facts, we see our satanic dispositions of selfishness and lowliness — although we believe in God, we seek blessings and once God’s work doesn’t accord with our notions and our dreams of being blessed are ruined, we misunderstand and complain to God, and even betray Him.
 In our work and service to God, we often show off ourselves and pursue fame and status so that people look up to us.
 When faced with things that involve face and interests, we are still capable of cunning and deceit.
 When others infringe upon our interests, we not only hate them but also develop the idea of taking revenge on them.
 We are full of various satanic dispositions, such as greed, arrogance, deceit, maliciousness, and so on — we truly have no human likeness.
 In the process of experiencing God’s judgment, we come to have some understanding of God’s righteous disposition, holiness and kindness.
 For example, when we disobey God, our spirit is in darkness, we lose our peace and joy and we feel reproached, and sometimes we may be disciplined and pruned; this makes us realize that God’s righteous disposition brooks no offense.
 On the contrary, when we practice the truth to satisfy God, our souls feel peace and joy and we feel very close to God and have more faith to pursue the truth and satisfy Him.
 We feel that God is alive and vivid and practical.
 We are thus happy to accept and obey God’s judgment and implement and live by His words, so our satanic dispositions are gradually cleansed away; this way, we’ll finally live out a true human likeness, becoming a person who truly reveres and obeys God.
 These are the results achieved by experiencing God’s work of judgment in the last days.”